COVID-19 coronavirus pandemic sparks increase in gun sales in Wisconsin

 “Somebody’s going to wake up in the middle of the night because they heard a noise and pull out a gun,” he said.
 “What if it’s a family member?”

-Whiting said he sold three quarters of his inventory in the past week, and wholesale supplies of firearms is hard to come by.
+Whiting said he sold three-quarters of his inventory in the past week, and wholesale supplies of firearms are hard to come by.
 Ammunition is also getting much harder to find, he said.
-He said he's had to implement a wait list for shoppers and stationed an employee at the door to let people in when their number is called.
+He said he’s had to implement a waiting list for shoppers and stationed an employee at the door to let people in when their numbers are called.

 Hotline calls up